-Perioperative hyperglycemia has been associated with adverse outcomes in general surgery patients with and without diabetes.^{24,25,26,27,28,29} Studies have also shown that the degree of hyperglycemia in the postoperative period correlates with the rate of SSI in patients undergoing major cardiac surgery.^{30,31} Recommendations are to maintain postoperative blood glucose of 180 mg/dL or lower in both general and cardiac-surgery patients.12
+Perioperative hyperglycemia has been associated with adverse outcomes in general surgery patients with and without diabetes. ^{22,23,24,25,26,27} Studies have also shown that the degree of hyperglycemia in the post-operative period correlates with the rate of SSI in patients undergoing major cardiac surgery.
+28,29 Recommendations are to maintain post-operative blood glucose of less than 200 mg/dL in diabetic and non-diabetic surgical patients.12